-Exams: There will be three exams during the semester.
-The due dates of the first two exams are: Friday, September 27 and Friday, November 1.
-The cumulative final exam will be due on Wednesday, December 18.
+Exams: There will be four exams during the semester.
+The due dates of the first three exams are: Friday, February 7, Friday, March 6, and Friday, April 10.
+The cumulative final exam will be due on Wednesday, May 6.
 Exams must be turned in by 5PM CST on due date.
+Instructions on how to complete the exams and turn them in will be posted to Canvas.